UniversalDependencies/docs/_ga-feat/Voice.md

 shortdef: 'voice'
 ---

-The Irish autonomous voice is similar to the passive construction, in that the agent of the verb is not (necessarily) specified.
-However, in this constuction, the object remains in accusative case, as opposed to the nominative case used in the passive voice.
+There is no passive form in Irish.
+However, the Irish autonomous voice is similar to the passive construction, in that the agent of the verb is not (necessarily) specified.
+In this construction, the object remains in accusative case, as opposed to the nominative case used in the passive voice in English.
 The subject in this construction remains anonymous, as a dummy subject.

 ### `Auto` : autonomous voice